AdobeDocs/campaign-web.en/help/v8/email/generative-content.md

 1. Enable the **[!UICONTROL Use original content]** option for the AI Assistant to personalize new content based on your delivery, delivery name, and selected audience.

-     Your prompt must always be tied to a specific context by uploading a brand asset or enabling the **[!UICONTROL Enhance current content]** option.
+    Your prompt must always be tied to your current content.

 1. Fine tune the content by describing what you want to generate in the **[!UICONTROL Prompt]** field.